Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

-As one final note, the various gap phenomena are \textit{generic} in the sense that the inequality $\lambda_2(s)-\lambda_1(s)>0$ remains in force $\forall s$ under sufficiently small parameter variation, whereas an \emph{exact} crossing $\lambda_2(s_\times)-\lambda_1(s_\times)=0$ for some $s_\times \in [0,1]$ indicates a nongeneric phenomenon~\cite{von_neumann_wigner} that disappears under arbitrarily small perturbation.
+The restriction that the strict inequality $\lambda_2(s)-\lambda_1(s)>0$ remains in force $\forall s$ can be justified on the ground that this property is {\it generic}, that is, it is preserved under sufficiently small parameter variation, whereas an \emph{exact} crossing $\lambda_2(s_\times)-\lambda_1(s_\times)=0$ for some $s_\times \in [0,1]$ indicates a \emph{nongeneric} phenomenon~\cite{von_neumann_wigner} that disappears under arbitrarily small perturbation.

 An outline of the paper follows.